 Podcasts have exploded in popularity in recent years, with nearly one in five US adults listening to a podcast in the last month and that figure rising every year, with an 80% rise in podcast listenership since 2013.

 With the podcast bandwagon getting bigger and faster, is it time to start your own podcast?
 What are the technical details behind doing something like this?
-How can you use WordPress, and how can you find the perfect WordPress theme for podcasts?
+How can you use WordPress, and how can you find the best podcast WordPress theme?

-This post will be your complete WordPress podcasting guide, starting with gear and technical details and then focussing in particular on WordPress themes for podcasts.
+This post will be your complete WordPress podcasting guide, starting with gear and technical details and then focussing in particular on WordPress podcast themes.